intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 An entrenched flaw can become a de facto standard.
 Any implementation of the protocol is required to replicate the aberrant behavior, or it is not interoperable.
 This is both a consequence of applying Postel's advice, and a product of a natural reluctance to avoid fatal error conditions.
-This is colloquially referred to as being "bug for bug compatible".
+Ensuring interoperability in this environment is often colloquially referred to as aiming to be "bug for bug compatible".

 It is debatable as to whether decay can be completely avoided, but Postel's maxim encourages a reaction that compounds this issue.